kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_DevOps_system/_index.md

 1         16 Aug 22 07:54 CEST  now  11 seconds
 ```

-We can get a more detailed view of what is currently running on the server.
+Get a more detailed view of what is currently running on the server:

 ```shell {.command}
 kosli environment get production
 ```